NicoaClemens/nonogram/README.md

 # NONOGRAM SOLVER

 Basic nonogram solver.
 Maybe won't work for boards that need trial and error / backtracking, not sure.
 Might pretend like the board is solveable and solved even if the clues contradict each other.
-If clues don't contradict each other but board is still unsolveable it should always return
+If clues don't contradict each other but board is still unsolveable it should always return that the board is not solveable

 ## HOW TO USE